 High blood pressure

-People with high blood pressure and those who are taking blood pressure medications should speak with a doctor or pharmacist before taking a cold medicine with a decongestant.
+People who have high blood pressure and take blood pressure medications should speak with a doctor or pharmacist before taking cold medicines with a decongestant.

-Dextromethorphan is safe during pregnancy, but decongestants may be harmful.
-Pregnant women should speak with a doctor before taking oral decongestants.
+During pregnancy, people should speak with a doctor before taking oral decongestants.
 Inhaled decongestants may be a good alternative with correct use.

-Dextromethorphan and decongestants may interact with certain antidepressants, such as monoamine oxidase inhibitors.
-People taking antidepressants should speak with their doctor or pharmacist about using any cold medicines.
+DXM and decongestants may interact with certain antidepressants, such as monoamine oxidase inhibitors (MAOIs).
+People taking antidepressants should speak with a doctor or pharmacist about using any cold medicines.

-Although the common cold is uncomfortable, it will usually resolve on its own with time.
-OTC medicines may help ease the symptoms, but they will not cure the common cold.
+A cold can be uncomfortable, but it will usually resolve on its own with time.
+OTC medicines may help ease symptoms but will not cure a common cold.

-Cold and flu medicines do not cure the common cold or flu.
-That said, some may help relieve a runny nose, stuffy nose, and cough.
+Cold and flu medicines do not cure a common cold or flu, but some preparations may help relieve a runny nose, stuffy nose, and cough.

-People with chronic conditions, pregnant women, and people taking other medications should speak with a doctor or pharmacist before taking any OTC medicines.
+People who have chronic health conditions, are pregnant, or are taking other medications should speak with a doctor or pharmacist before taking any OTC medicines.